-This guide will explain how to account for and record a Domestic Reverse Charge (DRC) for building and construction services transactions.
-The customer receiving the service supplied at the standard or reduced rates and will include materials within the service will have to pay the VAT due to HMRC instead of paying the supplier.
+This guide will explain how to record a Domestic Reverse Charge (DRC) for building and construction services transactions.

 Select Domestic Reverse Charge under the VAT Treatment drop down.
 This will apply the DRC treatment to the whole bill - it is not possible to apply DRC to line items.

-The bill will now appear on the VAT return within boxes 1 and 6 for sales, or boxes 4 and 7 for purchases.
+The sales invoice with DRC applied will appear in box 6.
+The bill will appear on the VAT return within boxes 1, 4 and 7.